Data-driven logistics: tips & tricks for warehousing

 Therefore, it’s very important that you and your company keep an eye on this information about your warehouse.
 It can help discover your company’s opportunities or threats.

 Luckily, you are not in this alone.
 There are a lot of tools that help you manage your warehouse efficiently.
 This often includes analyzing the data you have about your warehouse.
 An example: apps that keep track of your inventory across all your warehouses.
-Just like for transportation (part one), these applications really help giving you a good overview of your logistics data.
+Just like for transportation metrics, these applications really help giving you a good overview of your logistics data.

 However, you shouldn’t just analyze data and keep track of data just to analyze data.
 You need to keep in mind what you want to achieve when doing so.
 After you’ve clearly spelled out your goals regarding warehousing, you should figure out what KPIs you should keep track of in order to achieve what you wanted to achieve.
 Have you done that?
 Good.
 Now it’s just a matter of visualizing those metrics you want to analyze further.

-What are common warehousing metrics to track?
+Common warehousing metrics to track

 It is possible to analyze every piece of data you have, although you don’t necessarily have to do that to be successful in your reporting.
 You don’t need every piece of information about your warehouse for your business in particular.
 You need to ask yourself what information is important for your department.
 In this case, for example, you’ll want to understand how your warehousing processes are running, and how you can further optimize them.